 There’s three times as many home cooking fires on Thanksgiving as on a typical day.

-Do you know any interesting or fun facts about Thanksgiving that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Thanksgiving?
+Share them in the comments below!